MicrosoftDocs/azure-devops-docs/docs/user-guide/devops-alm-overview.md

 Monitor your web and device apps to gain actionable insight to improve performance, determine usage patterns, and plan for the next version of your software.

 [Use Application Insights](https://azure.microsoft.com/documentation/services/application-insights/) to understand how your app is being used and to make sure it is performing well.
-Detect issues, diagnose crashes and track usage of your mobile apps, and web apps hosted from Azure, or your own IIS or Java EE servers.
+Detect issues, diagnose crashes and track usage of your mobile apps, and web apps hosted from Azure, or your own Internet Information Services (IIS) or Java EE servers.

 [Use HockeyApp](https://marketplace.visualstudio.com/items?itemName=ms.hockeyapp) to distribute beta versions of your apps on Android, iOS, macOS, and Windows, collect live crash reports, get feedback from users, recruit new testers, and analyze test coverage.